 Do Dreamhost they hide their support away?
 No sir!
 There’s a UVP to use against Netfirms!
-Netfirms are my former hosting company whose support reps are MIA, unless you’re cancelling their auto-renewal and reminding them that they can’t bill you for the domain that they included for free in your hosting package.
-Better yet, their support have responded within a half-hour and sometimes within 15 minutes to all my support requests to date, and there’ve been a few!
+Netfirms are my former hosting company whose support reps are MIA unless you’re canceling their auto-renewal and reminding them that they can’t bill you for the domain that they included for free in your hosting package.
+Better yet, their support has responded within a half-hour and sometimes within 15 minutes to all my support requests to date, and there’ve been a few!
 I don’t mean auto-responders either.
 This is good quality, human written stuff that answers your problem with specifics (rather than referring you to some stupid FAQ that is supposed to answer your question but usually doesn’t *cough Netfirms cough*).

 Recently, all this built-up goodwill nearly got blown sky-high in a way would have made great fodder for some harshly critical blogging.
 Dreamhost billed me for next year’s hosting 9 months in advance.
 This would have been a terrible mark on their reputation if it had been left unattended.
 Lucky for them, I quickly got a follow-up email stating that they had made a mistake, apologized for the error and had reversed the charge.

 1 and 1 Internet Inc. Where do I begin?
-Should it be the fact that every domainer alive hates 1 and 1’s guts ?
+Should it be the fact that every domainer alive hates 1 and 1′s guts?
 Or perhaps that their generous CPA program promotes 100% BS affiliates, like this one: 1and1.ReliableHosts.org.
-On a related note, for you PPC managers, note that they’re using a subdomain in the PPC, yet aren’t redirecting it to the actual landing page/homepage?
+On a related note, for you, PPC managers, note that they’re using a subdomain in the PPC, yet aren’t redirecting it to the actual landing page/homepage?
 That’s not a newb mistake, that’s a dumb-arse mistake.
 Speaking of which, I wonder if that’s not even 1and1 Internet’s own site, and they’re just trying to get a review that looks good when people decide to look around the SERPs.
-I mean, “1 and 1″ isn’t a genius keyword to come up with and bid on, yet other affiliates are noticeably absent from those ppc results… On a related note, look at how Google treats those SERPs, and which keywords it bolds.
+I mean, “1 and 1″ isn’t a genius keyword to come up with and bid on, yet other affiliates are noticeably absent from those PPC results… On a related note, look at how Google treats those SERPs, and which keywords it bolds.
 And is bolded in the PPC listings, but not the organics.
 Interesting news, if you care about stop words.
-(Or use them in anchor text.)
+(Or use them in the anchor text.)

 My story with 1 and 1 started innocently enough.
 Like most of their customers, the cut-rate domains drew me in.
 As I was getting into domaining, I bought more domains with them than I should have, including some clunkers.
 That’s my fault though.
 What’s not acceptable is their billing out of the blue months after the last time I ordered a domain.
 WTF?
 I got that charge removed from my card, and moved on, thinking it was just a mistake.